No-Fee Credit Card Processing

 - Contract

 Many payment processors offer month-to-month contracts.
 There's no reason to tie yourself to a long-term contract unless it helps you save money.
-The downside is that you might end up not liking their service.
-Long-term contracts often have early termination fees. - Number of credit card transactions
+The problem is, if you end up not liking their service, long-term contracts often have early termination fees. - Number of credit card transactions

 Some payment processors require a minimum volume of transactions.
 Make sure that your current number of credit card sales can fit that requirement. - Debit card processing fees